Wouter Abts

-Wouter Abts (in French, Gautier Abts) was born at Lier, near Antwerp, possibly in 1582.
+Wouter Abts (in French, Gautier Abts) was a Flemish painter, born at Lier, near Antwerp, possibly in 1582.
 He was a pupil of Willem de Vos (Guillaume de Vos in French).
 Little is known about his life.
 He was admitted as a master to the Guild at Antwerp in 1604–5; and he died in 1642–43.
 He mainly painted genre pieces, but a winter landscape has been attributed to him.
 He taught Adrian de Bie and Lenaert Coomans.